gardener/garden-setup/README.md

     sow deploy -A
     ```

 `sow` will now start to install Gardener in your base cluster.
 The installation can take about 30 minutes.
-To check if the installation is finished ... **[JH: What is a good indicator for this?]**.
+To check if the installation is finished ... **[JH: What is a good indicator for this?
+Dashboard is deployed last] Prompt -> Installer fertig**.

 More information: [Most Important Commands and Directories](#most-important-commands-and-directories)